 Child & Family Therapist, Family Coach

-My goal is to make all those who enter the counseling environment feel welcome and seen.
-When working with children, I hope to both empower them and provide them with the tools to gain healthy awareness so they can communicate their needs.
-When consulting with parents, I hope to provide them with the psychoeducation of how various experiences impact the brain in addition to learning of ways to effectively meet the needs of the children in their home.
+Her goal is to make all those who enter the counseling environment feel welcome and seen.
+When working with children, she hopes to both empower them and provide them with the tools to gain healthy awareness so they can communicate their needs.
+When consulting with parents, she hopes to provide them with psychoeducation on how various experiences impact the brain in addition to learning ways to effectively meet the needs of the children in their home.

-I graduated with a Master’s degree in Professional Counseling and have worked with children ages 4-18 as well as their parents.
+She graduated with a Master’s degree in Professional Counseling and has worked with children ages 4-18 as well as their parents.

-I have been married to my husband for six years and we have personal experience with foster care and adoption as we are foster parents.
-I enjoy spending time in Northern Arizona and being outdoors.
+She has been married for six years and has personal experience with foster care and adoption as they are foster parents.
+She enjoys spending time in Northern Arizona and being outdoors.

 Lucy Parkes, BA, CCTP